Causal Inference for Multiple Treatments using Fractional Factorial Designs: Set up

 \spacingset#1{ } \spacingset{1}

 \spacingset#1{ } \spacingset{1.5}

-Using the framework from \cite{Dasgupta2015}, denote the contrast column $j$ in the design matrix as $\bm{g}_{j}$, as illustrated in Table~\ref{tab:fac_design_example}.
-Following that paper, we can also define the contrast vector for the two-factor interaction between factors $k$ and $k'$ as
+Using the framework from \citet{Dasgupta2015}, denote the contrast column $j$ in the design matrix by $\bm{g}_{j}$, as illustrated in Table~\ref{tab:fac_design_example}.
+Following that paper, we can also define the contrast vector for the two-factor interaction between factors $k$ and $k'$ as $\bm{g}_{k,k'} = \bm{g}_{k}\circ \bm{g}_{k'}$, where $\circ$ indicates the Hadamard (element-wise) product.
+Similarly, the contrast vector for three-factor interactions is $\bm{g}_{k,h, i} = \bm{g}_{k}\circ \bm{g}_{h} \circ \bm{g}_{i}$, and all higher order interaction contrast vectors can be calculated analogously.